grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 This dataset contains a huge record of beach volleyball matches.
 There are approximately 76500 rows in this dataset.
 Each row contains statistics of one match.
 Some of the important features available in the data are gender, stats related to winners and losers, macth outcome, date, player details etc;

 The objective of this modelling exercise is to predict the outcome of the match using information available.
 It is a binary classification problem and we have several ways to handle such problems, however, in this exercise we will xgboost algorithm for classification.
-Let's get started
+Let's get started.

 ### Let’s load the dataset

 ``` r
 vb_matches <- readr::read_csv('https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2020/2020-05-19/vb_matches.csv', guess_max = 76000)